boriscorneille/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that creates an empty file called hello a script that adds execute permission to the owner of the file hello a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+a script that creates an empty file called hello a script that adds execute permission to the owner of the file hello a script that adds execution permission to the owner, the group owner and the other users, to the file hello a script that sets the permission to the file hello as follows:

+Owner: no permission at all
+Group: no permission at all
+Other users: all the permissions